Michdo93/digitalstrom-export-csv/README.md

 # digitalstrom-export-csv
-A simple Python script with Selenium which opens the digitalSTROM server and then downloads the CSV file via PyAutoGUI.
+A simple Python script with Selenium which opens the digitalSTROM server and then downloads the metering CSV file via PyAutoGUI.

+This can be used, for example, for anomaly detection of an artificial intelligence so that training data is stored regularly.

 ## Installation